Loans Mortgages

 Want to feel like you’re in a college dorm again?
 An HOA could replicate that experience where everything you do is regulated.

 You may have to sign in guests every time they visit.
-Or there may be restrictions on how many guests you have at once or how late you can stay in your yard or at the pool.
+There may also be restrictions on how many guests you have at once or how late you can stay in your yard or at the pool.

 Everything could have a rule, and you don’t always get a say in what those rules are.